-Sean is the founder of an Inc 500 'Fastest Growing Company America' and of OptimalAI, a spinout from University College London's (UCL) AI Centre.
+Sean is the founder of an Inc 500 'Fastest Growing Company America'.
+He is also the founder of OptimalAI, a spinout from University College London's (UCL) AI Centre.
 Co-founded by Google's Deepmind, the AI Centre is the world's leading AI foundational research laboratory.
-Sean is the 2014 'Entrepreneur of the Year from British Government's Department for International Trade and the 2006 winner of NBC's 'The Apprentice'.
-He is also the benefactor of 'The Sean Yazbeck Centre for Digital Innovation', a learning centre for BSc, MSc and PhD degrees in software and business at Solent University, England.
-Sean received a BA (Hons) First Class from Solent University and subsequently an Honorary Doctorate (PhD h.c.) in Business.
-He is a Visiting Fellow at Solent University.
-He is a member of YPO (Young Presidents' Organization).
+Sean is the 2006 winner of Donald Trump's 'The Apprentice'.
+He is also the benefactor of 'The Sean Yazbeck Centre for Digital Innovation', a learning centre for BSc, MSc and PhD degrees at Solent University, UK.
+Sean received a BA (Hons) First Class and subsequently an Honorary Doctorate (PhD h.c.) in Business from Solent University where he is currently a Visiting Fellow.
+Sean is a member of YPO (Young Presidents' Organization).

 Lt Gen. David Leakey, CMG, CVO, CBE

 David was previously the Director of Operations for the UK's Ministry of Defence (MOD), Director General of the European Union's Military Staff and the Commander of the European Union's Armed Forces (Althea).
 He was also Gentleman Usher of the 'Black Rod' in the UK's Houses of Parliament.
 In 1996, David received a CBE from Her Majesty the Queen for his work stabilizing and reconstructing Bosnia and for his role as the UK's negotiator in the Bosnia peace talks.
 The talks led to the Presidents of Bosnia, Croatia, and Serbia signing the Dayton Peace Agreement.
 David is a TV and radio commentator on Parliamentary and Defence affairs.
 He also lectures at Cambridge, Harvard and Yale.
 David is a graduate of Law at Cambridge University, UK.